geshan/counter/README.md

 ### For docker example

-This repo has been create for a docker example.
+This repo has been create for a docker example, get the details [here](http://bit.ly/dc-vhost).